ktorio/ktor-documentation/topics/creating_http_apis.md

 ### Register the routes {id="register_customer_routes"}

-Up until now, we have only defined our routes inside an extension function on `RoutingBuilder` – so Ktor doesn't know about our routes yet, and we need to register them.
+Up until now, we have only defined our routes inside an extension function on `Route` – so Ktor doesn't know about our routes yet, and we need to register them.
 Open the `plugins/Routing.kt` file and add the following code:

 ```kotlin
 ```